Magical Mystery Tour: Recording history

 The Beatles first recorded the film's title song, with sessions taking place at EMI Studios in London between 25 April and 3 May.
 An instrumental jam was recorded on 9 May for possible inclusion in the film, although it was never completed.
 According to Beatles historian Mark Lewisohn, the Magical Mystery Tour sessions "began in earnest" on 5 September; filming started on 11 September, and the two activities became increasingly "intertwined" during October.
-Most of the 16 September session was dedicated to taping a basic track for McCartney's "Your Mother Should Know", only for McCartney to then decide to return to the version he had previously discarded, from 22–23 August.
+Most of the 16 September session was dedicated to taping a basic track for McCartney's "Your Mother Should Know", only for McCartney to then decide to return to the version he had previously discarded, from 22 to 23 August.
 The latter sessions marked the Beatles' first in close to two months and took place at a facility new to the band – Chappell Recording Studios in central London – since they were unable to book EMI at short notice.

 Many Beatles biographers characterise the group's post-Sgt.
 Pepper recording sessions of 1967 as aimless and undisciplined.
 The Beatles' use of psychedelic drugs such as LSD was at its height during that summer and, in author Ian MacDonald's view, this resulted in a lack of judgment in their recordings as the band embraced randomness and sonic experimentation.
 (Note: According to MacDonald, the Beatles' "native sharpness" began to re-emerge in late August, after their two-month holiday, but "never fully returned after Sgt.
 Pepper".)
 George Martin, the group's producer, chose to distance himself from their work at this time, saying that much of the Magical Mystery Tour recording was "disorganised chaos".
 Ken Scott, who became their senior recording engineer during the sessions, recalled, "the Beatles had taken over things so much that I was more their right-hand man than George Martin's".
 (Note: Martin said the band's "undisciplined, sometimes self-indulgent" method of working during Magical Mystery Tour was preceded by the "anarchy" they had introduced to the recording of the Sgt.
 Pepper track "Lovely Rita".
 Then, an entire session was dedicated to overdubbing backing vocals, sundry noises and a paper-and-comb "orchestra".)